 The world had never faced an international crisis like the Holocaust before and as a result, there was no precedent for what should be done next.

-According to the BBC, when the Allies met in 1942, Winston Churchill, Britain’s Prime Minister, favored the possibility of executing high-ranking Nazi party members without a trial.
+When the Allies met in 1942, Winston Churchill, Britain’s Prime Minister, favored the idea of executing high-ranking Nazi party members without a trial.
 The plan was simple: have senior officers identify war criminals in the field and then once a positive identification was given, kill them via firing squad.

 With a criminal trial that firmly documented the crimes committed and the individuals who committed them, proper evidence could be brought against the defendants and they would, in turn, be unable to counter their charges.

 When U.S. President Franklin D. Roosevelt died and former judge Harry Truman took his place, he strongly argued for a formal trial to take place to punish Nazi war criminals.
 Eventually, Truman won the other Allied powers over to his side and they decided to establish a military tribunal.